brandenc40/green-mountain-grill/README.md

 __Note: this was tested on my grill which is a Daniel Boone Prime purchased in 2021.
 I'm  not sure if this will work properly on other models.__

+> Shout out to https://github.com/Aenima4six2/gmg and https://github.com/FeatherKing/grillsrv
+> for doing a lot of the leg work on figuring out the commands to send and the
+> data returned by the grill.

 ## Grill State Data Parse
 ```
 GRILL OFF